ymjing/tabbyssl/CROSS_COMPILE.md

-# Cross compiling MesaLink
+# Cross compiling TabbySSL/MesaLink

 MesaLink added CMake support since 1.0.0.
-It is recommended to use CMake to cross compile MesaLink.
+It is recommended to use CMake to cross compile TabbySSL/MesaLink.
 For example:

 ```shell